-Then I remove the water as much as possible with towels, then wrap them in paper towels and put them in plastic bags that go in the freezer.
-I wrap them individually, only the amount I would use for that particular recipe.
+- Remove the water as much as possible with towels, then wrap them in paper towels and put them in plastic bags that go in the freezer.

 The process is very simple and you can always enjoy a little bit of your summer treasures during the winter, while making delicious meals.
 Enjoy!